 To see John's various profile pages and message boards or to order or get a book autographed, please visit the Contact page.

-ohn Everson is the Bram Stoker Award-winning author of the novels Covenant (2004), Sacrifice (2007), The 13th, (2009), Siren (2010), and The Pumpkin Man (2011).
-All of these novels were released in paperback by Dorchester/Leisure Books.
+Over the past decade he has published eight novels: Covenant (2004), Sacrifice (2007), The 13th, (2009), Siren (2010), The Pumpkin Man (2011), NightWhere (2012), Violet Eyes (2013) and The Family Tree (2014).
+His first five novels were issued in mass market and trade paperback by Dorchester/Leisure Books.
 Limited hardcover editions were also issued from Delirium Books, Necro Publications and Bad Moon Books.
-Covenant, Sacrifice and Siren have been translated or are in the process of being translated and released in Poland, Turkey, France and Germany.
+In 2011, Amazon.com's 47North imprint licensed his Leisure catalogue and his most recent novels have been released through Samhain Publishing.
+Covenant, Sacrifice, Siren and NightWhere have been translated or are in the process of being translated and released in Poland, Turkey, France and Germany.

 Over the past 20 years, John’s short fiction has appeared in more than 50 magazines, including Space & Time, Dark Discoveries and Grue, as well as in a couple dozen anthologies, most recently in Necro Files: Two Decades of Extreme Horror, The Green Hornet Casebook, Kolchak: The Night Stalker Casebook, Best New Werewolf Tales (Vol. 1), Best New Vampire Tales (Vol. 1), Best New Zombie Tales (Vol. 2) and Fell Beasts.
 His short stories have also been translated and published into Italian, Polish and French.
 A wide selection of his short fiction has been collected in five short story collections – Deadly Nightlusts (Blasphemous Books, 2010), Creeptych (Delirium Books 2010), Needles & Sins (Necro Books, 2007), Vigilantes of Love (Twilight Tales, 2003) and Cage of Bones & Other Deadly Obsessions (Delirium Books, 2000).